envi-idl/BandSelector/README.md

 ## License

+Licensed under MIT.
+See LICENSE.txt for additional details and information.

 (c) 2017 Exelis Visual Information Solutions, Inc., a subsidiary of Harris Corporation.

-See LICENSE.txt for additional details and information.